carlobaratto/where-are-you/README.md

 ## TODO
 - [ ] Adjust the size of the markers dynamically
 - [ ] Add settings for the frequency of the map refresh and location update
-- [ ] Change the marker's color if the location has not been updated within the last 5 minutes

 ## KNOWN ISSUES
 Nothing to report yet.